4 Year Old - How to Help Make Friends on Playground

 him playful skills to use himself.

 I don't think you have to worry about kindergarten.
 The teacher will set the tone and the kids will have ways of relating that meet her standards.
-So while kids sometimes do adopt rejecting kinds of play (girls more than boys), kindergarten teachers are usually pretty good at "socializing" the kids not to be rude.
+So while kids sometimes do adopt rejecting kinds of play, kindergarten teachers are usually pretty good at "socializing" the kids not to reject each other.
 The playground in kindergarten is not the same as the playground at the park, where kids are not already related to each other by being in the same class or school.
+In fact, many teachers know that the first couple of months of each school year need to include a great deal of social skills work so that the children learn how to "live" together and work out conflicts.

-However, you are right to want your little guy to have social skills to join a group, before he begins kindergarten and has to interact on the playground.
+However, I understand your desire for your little guy to have social skills to join a group, before he begins kindergarten and has to interact on the playground.
 Random encounters on the playground are not a "group."
 Sports team or music classes or gymnastic classes are all groups.
 Even a playdate with three or four kids is a group.
 All of these groups give kids the help of adults to structure and intervene and guide when necessary but also allow children to learn to interact in a group setting.
+So maybe the most helpful thing you can do for your son socially is to help him find a real "group" of children with a similar interest, that he can enjoy seeing on a regular basis.